macmanes-lab/protocols/TagSeq.md

   - MAKE SURE TO WASH BEADS BEFORE USE!!!!
   - WASH BEADS
      - Aliquot 20 μl of NEBNext Magnetic Oligo d(T)25 Beads into nuclease-free 0.2 ml PCR tube.
+     - Place beads/buffer on magnet for 2 minutes and discard storage buffer (supernatant).
      - Wash the beads two times with 100 μl of RNA Binding Buffer and remove the supernatant.
      - Resuspend the beads in 50 μl of RNA Binding Buffer
   - First mRNA Purification
-     - To the washed beads, add the 50 μl of total RNA sample from step 1
+     - To the washed beads, add the 50 μl of total RNA sample diulted in H2O from step 8A (100ul total in tube).
      - Place the tubes on the thermal cycler and heat the sample at 65°C for 5 minutes and hold at 4°C to denature the RNA and facilitate binding of the poly-A-RNA to the beads
      - Remove tubes from the thermal cycler when the temperature reaches 4°C.
-     - Place the tubes on the HULA MIXER and incubate at room temperature for 10 minutes to allow the RNA to bind to the beads.
+     - Vortex and place the tubes on HULA MIXER and incubate at room temperature for 10 minutes to allow the RNA to bind to the beads.
-     - Place the tubes on the magnetic rack at room temperature for 2 minutes to separate the poly-A RNA bound to the beads from the solution
+     - Place tubes on the magnetic rack at room temperature for 2 minutes to separate the poly-A RNA bound to the beads from the solution
      - Remove and discard all of the supernatant.
 Take care not to disturb the beads
      - Remove the plate from the magnetic rack
      - Wash the beads twice with 200 μl of Wash Buffer to remove unbound RNA.
 Pipette the entire volume up and down 6 times to mix thoroughly.
      - Place the tubes on the magnetic rack at room temperature for 2 minutes.
      - Remove and discard all the supernatant from each well of the plate using a multichannel pipette.
 Take care not to disturb the beads.
      - Remove the tubes from the magnetic rack.
+     - Spin down sample so beads/RNA collect at the bottom of the tube.
      - Add 50 μl of Tris buffer to each well of the plate.
 Gently pipette the entire volume up and down 6 times to mix thoroughly.
      - Place the tubes on the thermal cycler.
 Close the lid and heat the sample at 80°C for 2 minutes, then hold at 25°C to elute the poly-A RNA from the beads
      - Remove the tubes from the thermal cycler when the temperature reaches 25°C

   - Second mRNA Purification
      - Add 50 μl of RNA binding buffer to each sample to allow the RNA to bind to the beads.
 Gently pipette the entire volume up and down 6 times to mix thoroughly.
-     - Place the tubes on the HULA MIXER and incubate at room temperature for 10 minutes to allow the RNA to bind to the beads.
+     - Vortex and place the tubes on HULA MIXER and incubate at room temperature for 10 minutes to allow the RNA to bind to the beads.
      - Place the tubes on the magnetic stand at room temperature for 2 minutes.
      - Remove and discard all of the supernatant from each tube.
-Take care not to disturb the beads
+Take care not to disturb the beads.
      - Remove the tubes from the magnetic stand.
      - Wash the beads twice with 200 μl of Wash Buffer.
 Gently pipette the entire volume up and down 6 times to mix thoroughly.
+     - Place tube on magnetic rack for 2 minutes.
      - Remove and discard all of the supernatant from each tube.
 Take care not to disturb the beads.
      - Remove the tubes from the magnetic stand.
+     - Spin down so beads/RNA collect at the bottom of the tube.
-     - Elute the mRNA from the beads by adding 32 µl of the Tris Buffer and incubating the sample at 80°C for 2 minutes.
+     - Remove the mRNA from the beads by adding 17 µl of the Tris Buffer and incubating the sample at 80°C for 2 minutes.
 Immediately, place the tubes on the magnetic rack
-     - Collect the purified mRNA by transferring the supernatant to a clean nuclease-free PCR Tube
+     - Collect the purified mRNA by transferring the supernatant to a clean nuclease-free PCR Tube (keep supernatant and discard beads)
-  - QC: Take 1uL for tapestation.

 **MUST CONTINUE**